Dangerous Danny Davis

-Daniel Davis (born March 28, 1956) is an American former professional wrestling referee and wrestler best known under the ring name "Dangerous" Danny Davis when he worked for the World Wrestling Federation (WWF).
+Daniel Davis (born March 28, 1956) is an American former professional wrestling referee and professional wrestler, best known under the ring name "Dangerous" Danny Davis when he worked for the World Wrestling Federation (WWF).
 For years, he competed as Mr. X, a masked wrestler while also working as a referee.

 As a referee, Davis played the role of a crooked referee who showed blatant favoritism toward certain wrestlers, with the storyline that this eventually led to his removal as a referee.
-He then helped manage The Hart Foundation and began wrestling as "Dangerous" Danny Davis.
-He competed at several major WWF events, during which his team won a six-man match at WrestleMania III and advanced to the semi-final round at King of the Ring 1987.
+He then helped manage the Hart Foundation and began wrestling as "Dangerous" Danny Davis.
+He competed at several major WWF events, during which his team won a six-man tag team match at WrestleMania III and advanced to the semi-final round at King of the Ring 1987.
 He was later reinstated as a referee and remained with the company until the mid-1990s.